 What difference do our actions really make?
-Meet changemakers who will share how even the smallest change can have a big impact.
+Be inspired by everyday people who have become changemakers.
+They will share how some of the smallest change can have the biggest impact.

 Charlotte Archer – is the founder of Bob Hair Co in South Yarra.
 Sick of the wasteful practises and harsh chemicals common in the hair industry, Charlotte established Bob in 2017 as a zero-waste, non-toxic hair salon that puts hair health and sustainability at the centre of the customer experience.